marinabir94/marinabir94/README.md

 ## ¡Hi there!👋

-I'm Marina, a **junior frontend developer** 👩‍💻 with a telecommunications engineering background based in Barcelona 🏖️.
-After 4 years of robotic process automation experience 👾 I decided to change my direction and start a frontend development career.
+I'm Marina,  👩‍💻  a Robotic Process Automation specialist with a **telecommunications engineering** background based in Barcelona 🏖️.
+After 4 years of dedicated experience 👾 I am starting to code some web-based frontend projects.
 Here you can check my [virtual CV](https://marinabir94.github.io/)

 > Inspiration exists, but it has to find you working – Pablo Picasso.